 You should note that there are certain restrictions on what a prosecutor can agree to or what a judge can order for probation.
 If you are charged with a “3g” offense, termed as such under an older version of the Texas Code of Criminal Procedure, you may be ineligible for straight probation from a judge and must request it from a jury.
 However, if you also have a previous felony conviction you may also be ineligible for probation from a jury.
 If you are a person who has been charged with a 3g offense, and you have a previous felony conviction, you are ineligible by law to receive straight probation.
 You must negotiate a deferred conviction or be sentenced to prison if convicted.
 This is a very complex area of the law.
 Please consult a qualified lawyer if you or a loved one are in this situation.

 The 3g crimes are quite serious, including:

-- Aggravated offenses that involve use of a weapon, such as kidnapping, sexual assault or robbery;
+- Aggravated offenses that involve the use of a weapon, such as kidnapping, sexual assault, or robbery;

 - Certain types of drug crimes;